Author Events

 Attendees receive a copy of THE FATE OF THE DAY with the purchase of two event tickets, to be given at the event.

-Some sponsors include: Spinnaker Trust, Kennebunk River Club, the Colony Hotel, Kitchen Chicks Catering, Robert and Marjorie Dennis, Michael and Victoria Donaghy, Allyn and Norma Lamb, Paul Mahoney, Sarah and Tom Vander Schaaff, Maine & Vine, Hurlbutt Designs, Edison Press, Mark and Victoria Lamarre, Tom Stone and Lisa Coppola, Greg and Heather Taggart, Kennebunkport Resort Collection, Kennebunk Savings Bank, and Schooner Eleanor.
+Sponsors include: Spinnaker Trust, Kennebunk River Club, the Colony Hotel, Kitchen Chicks Catering, Robert and Marjorie Dennis, Michael and Victoria Donaghy, Allyn and Norma Lamb, Paul Mahoney, Tom and Sarah Vander Schaaff, Maine & Vine, Hurlbutt Designs, Edison Press, Mark and Victoria Lamarre, Tom Stone and Lisa Coppola, Greg and Heather Taggart, Kennebunkport Resort Collection, Homer Family Foundation, William and Cynthia Weidner, Kennebunk Savings Bank, Chris and Terri Stevens, Daytrip Society, and Schooner Eleanor.